I-rem/born2beroot/README.md

 - The evaluated student should now show assigning your new user to the "sudo" group.

-`$
 `$usermod -aG sudo user_name` or `$sudo adduser user_name sudo`
 - The subject imposes strict rules for sudo.
 The evaluated student must first explain the value and operation of sudo using examples of their choice.
 In a second step, it must show you the implementation of the rules imposed by the subject.
 - Verify that the "/var/log/sudo/" folder exists and has at least one file.
 Check the contents of the files in this folder, You should see a history of the commands used with sudo.
 Finally, try to run a command via sudo.
-See if the file (s) in the 11/var/log/sudo/11 folder have been updated.
 ### UFW
 - Check that the "UFW" program is properly installed on the virtual machine.

 - Check that it is working properly.

+`sudo ufw status`
 - The evaluated student being evaluated should explain to you basically what UFW is and the value of using it.
 #### What is UFW (Uncomplicated Firewall)?